Why machines are better than humans at work is a sensitive topic. But an important topic we need to discuss and understand.

 The machine won’t care.
 It’ll still do what it’s programmed to do.
 It won’t miss a beat.

 A machine can take on any abuse.
-But with a human, it’s a different story.
+But with humans, it’s a different story.

 One bad email from someone can anger and depress you.
 Or even a negative comment on your Twitter account can ruin your entire mood.

-As a result, your productivity will drop from 100% to 0% instantly.
+Your productivity can then instantly drop from 100% to 0%.
 Talk about a mood swing.

 Yes, I’m generalizing.
 But most people can’t properly channel negativity to fuel their productivity.